Xela3026/yabbr-docs/docs/channels/sender-ids.md

 Alpha Codes: Alpha Codes are alphanumeric (numbers and letters) strings typically representing your brand.
 These are special because recipients receive phone messages from an alphanumeric string rather than a phone number.
 However, it's important to note that Alpha Codes lack inbound functionality; recipients cannot respond to messages sent via Alpha Codes.

 Personal 'BYO' Numbers: This option involves using your existing personal phone numbers as Sender IDs within your workspace.
-While recipients can respond to messages sent from these numbers, Yabbr cannot access these responses, rendering inbound functionality unavailable.
+While recipients can respond to messages sent from these numbers, these responses will only appear on your personal phones.
+Yabbr cannot access these responses, rendering inbound functionality unavailable.

 :::info Important
 Alpha Codes and personal numbers have to be verified by Yabbr before you can use them in your workspace.